NethServer/docs/administrator-manual/en/statistics.rst

 * network interfaces
 * :index:`network latency`

-For each check, the web interface will display a graph containing last collected value and also minimum, maximum and average values.
+For each metric, the web interface will display a graph containing the last collected value and also minimum, maximum and average values.

 Network latency
 ===============

-The :index:`ping` plugin measure the network latency.
-At regular intervals, it sends a ping to the configured upstream DNS.
+The :index:`ping` plugin measure network latency.
+At regular intervals, it sends an ICMP ping to the configured upstream DNS.
 If the multi WAN module is configured, any enabled provider is also checked.

 Additional hosts could be monitored (i.e. a web server) using a comma separated list of hosts inside the ``PingHosts`` property.